• PORTFOLIO

 I would remove the upper and lower cabinet here and I feel like we need some stained wood, to match the kitchen in here.
 That would create some interest, add richness, and relate to the kitchen.

 I would just say remove them and get a stained wood console here with storage, but I imagine that the travertine goes up to the edge of that built-in and stops.
-If so, you just don’t want to mess with adding flooring in there, so I’d just install cabinetry just like the kitchen cabinets but with a wood top.
+If so, you don’t want to mess with adding flooring in there, I’d just install cabinetry, just like the kitchen cabinets, but with a wood top.
 It will look more like a piece of furniture.

 Then I’d do one cabinet pull in the center of each door, to uplevel that look.

 I’d like to do something with that entire wall, the two side spaces are needing something too.
-I love the idea of adding moulding in boxed shapes on the sides and then above the cabinet and installing some grascloth wallcovering to add color and texture.
+I love the idea of adding moulding in boxed shapes on the sides and above the cabinet and installing some grasscloth wallcovering to add color and texture.

 This Candice Olson grasscloth looks good, but always sample things in person before you buy if you can!
 I’d do some draperies too, to match the color of the grasscloth.